MarquisPierre/mmp200/assignments/final-pro.md

 ### Stage 1: Definition

 - Define and research target audience groups.
 You must have at least two!
+Create one persona for each audience group.
-- Develop specific project requirements
+- Identify desired content and features based on the needs of your target users.

 **Deliverables**
 - [Creative Brief](brief.md)